ghanan94/cooperative-adaptive-algorithms-assignment-2/question 3/readme.txt

 this aspiration criteria was set, the solution cost decreased.

 5)
-When using less than the whole neighborhood to select the next solution, the score worsened.
+When looking at less than the whole neighborhood to select the next solution (only looking at 50 % of neighbors), the solutions being generated had an average cost that decreased by approximately 10.

 6)
 // TODO Add a frequency based tabu list and/or aspiration critera (designed to